System Design Space

 WAL -> Head -> BlocksCompactionRetention/TTL via flags

 Prometheus does not implement SQL DDL/DML literally.
-For system-design analysis, it is useful to separate DDL-like operations (scrape/rule topology updates) from DML-like operations (metric sample flow and PromQL read execution).
+But for reasoning about the architecture it helps to keep them apart: DDL-like operations (scrape/rule topology updates) are one thing, and DML-like operations (metric sample flow and PromQL read execution) are another.

 How the DDL/DML model works in Prometheus